juwangvsu/autoencoder/readme.txt

+man.py:
+	train and evaluation script, several autoencoder class definition en_de_cl.py:
+	class Encoder:	a simple encoder class
+	class Classifier: a simple classifier class
+	class Decoder:	a simple decoder class
+	class AutoencoderNet:
+			an autoencoder class that contain the Encoder and Decoder class ClassfyNet:
+			consists of an Encoder and Classifier for classification use the same Encoder as AutoencoderNet

 -----------------------6/5/24 add Encoder Decoder and Classifier seperately----
-	the subnet parameter will be saved in seperate files for ClassifierNet hence redefining the network
+	the subnet parameter will be saved in seperate files for ClassifierNet hence redefining the network dataset folder:
+	mkdir -p /data/office31_new
 train AE 2:
 	python3 main.py --mode train --arch AE2 --dataset amazon --imwidth 64 --cnum 3 --dsroot /data/office31_new
 	python3 main.py --mode eval --arch AE2 --dataset amazon --imwidth 64 --cnum 3 --paramfn autoencodernetconv_autoencoder.pth.pth --dsroot /data/office31_new